 • Donated and promoted the GoFundMe for to the Anishinaabe Round House project at Chippewa of the Thames First Nation

-• Supporting an incubator project called Alumiikun Waxkaniim meaning Growing Seeds in the Lunaape language.
+• Supported an incubator project called Alumiikun Waxkaniim meaning Growing Seeds in the Lunaape language.
 The Growing Seeds project is an ancestral and organic seed garden, led by Sam Whiteye (Xúwii Shoopéekal Enterprises).

 Internal Education & Operations

-• Honoured the first National Day of Truth and Reconciliation (September 30th 2021) by offering paid time for staff to learn about colonization and Indigenous culture, and spent time reflecting on what we can change in our organization to decolonize our work
+• Honoured every National Day of Truth and Reconciliation (September 30th) by offering paid time for staff to learn about colonization and Indigenous culture, and spend time reflecting on what we can change in our organization to decolonize our work

-• Staff are reading various books by Indigenous authors for our team monthly book club and discussed including Braiding Sweetgrass and Speaking My Truth: Reflections on Reconciliation and Residential School
+• Staff read various books by Indigenous authors for a monthly book club and discussed including Braiding Sweetgrass and Speaking My Truth: Reflections on Reconciliation and Residential School